eoinkeegan/110game/RULES.md

 ### When Reneging is Blocked

-A reneging card is **forced out** when a higher-ranked reneging card is played in the same trick:
+A reneging card is **forced out** only when a higher-ranked reneging card **leads** the trick:

 **Example:**
-- Spades are trump, Clubs are led
+- Spades are trump
+- Player 1 **leads** with 5 of Spades (rank 4)
 - You have the Jack of Spades (rank 3) in your hand
-- Someone plays the 5 of Spades (rank 4) on this trick
-- You **must** play your Jack of Spades (it's been forced out)
+- You **must** play your Jack of Spades (it's been forced out by the lead)

+**Counter-example:**
+- Spades are trump
+- Player 1 leads with King of Spades (not a reneging card)
+- Player 2 plays 5 of Spades
+- You have Jack of Spades - you can **still renege** because the 5 didn't lead!

 ### Complete Example

 - Spades are trump, Hearts are led with King of Hearts
 - You have: Ace of Hearts (reneging), Queen of Clubs
 - **You can**: Play Ace of Hearts, play a Spade (trump), OR play Queen of Clubs
-- The Ace of Hearts cannot be forced out by the King of Hearts (King is not a reneging card)
+- The Ace of Hearts cannot be forced out by the King (King is not a reneging card, and it led)

 ---